NCAR/HPC-Docs/docs/environment-and-software/vscode.md

 ## Connecting to Derecho or Casper

-The Visual Studio Code Remote SSH extension allows you to connect to a NCAR system login node and to the GLADE filesystem.
+The Visual Studio Code Remote SSH extension allows you to connect to Derecho, Casper, and the GLADE filesystem.
 Once connected to a server, you can interact with files and folders anywhere on GLADE.
 You can connect to the Derecho or Casper login nodes by following these steps:

 !!! example "Connecting to NCAR system login nodes"
     === "Derecho"